course-details-portlet

 • Specific knowledge of the use of LP and optimization for key issues within logistics, e.g. production planning, capacity and resource planning, transport and distribution networks

-• Specific knowledge of integer calculations is essential
+• Specific knowledge of integer programming

 • Specific knowledge of solving/optimizing non-linear systems